kuma35/thinking-forth-jp/sphinx/chapter5.rst

 A powerful agent is the right word.
-Whenever we come upon one of those intensely right words in a book or a newspaper the resulting effect is physical as well as spiritual, and electrically prompt *().*
+Whenever we come upon one of those intensely right words in a book or a newspaper the resulting effect is physical as well as spiritual, and electrically prompt *(Mark Twain).*

-The difference between the right word and the almost-right word is like the difference between lightning and the lightning bug *().*
+The difference between the right word and the almost-right word is like the difference between lightning and the lightning bug *(Mark Twain).*

-Suit the action to the word, the word to the action *(, Hamlet, Act III).*
+Suit the action to the word, the word to the action *(Shakespeare, Hamlet, Act III).*

-, a Forth consultant and author, suggests that the most important Forth development tool is a good thesaurus [laxen]_.
+Henry Laxen, a Forth consultant and author, suggests that the most important Forth development tool is a good thesaurus [laxen]_.

 Sometimes you’ll think of an adequate word for a definition, but it doesn’t feel quite right.
 It may be months later before you realize that